hosting-io/wp-disable/readme.txt

 == Changelog ==
+= 1.2.0 =
+Major update:
+Added the ability to Cache Google Analytics scripts Added the ability to remove Google Maps calls if your theme has it embedded but you don't want or use it.
+Small bug fixes and general tidy up
+Added links to our Caching Plugin and Image Compression

 = 1.1.9 =
 Fixed bug in querystrings not disabling fully

 = 1.1.8 =
 Small bug fix where we were showing other plugin notifications inside ours